guillermoBallester/pgmcp/README.md

 - **No SQLC** — queries against system catalogs are inherently dynamic.
 Using pgx directly is simpler.
 - **No AI/LLM dependencies** — the server has zero knowledge of which LLM is calling it.
 It's a pure MCP tool provider.
 - **Schema filtering** — the `SCHEMAS` env var acts as an allowlist, restricting what the LLM can see and query.
 Useful for databases with internal schemas that shouldn't be exposed.
 - **`pkg/` for shared, `internal/` for private** — packages in `pkg/` (ports, domain, services, MCP wiring) are importable by external modules.
-The Postgres adapter stays in `internal/` because it's only used by the standalone binary and the bridge agent (both in this repo).
+The Postgres adapter and SaaS platform code stay in `internal/` because they're private to this module.
+Go's `internal/` convention enforces the same privacy boundary that a separate repo would.

 ### Safety layer